mvcisback/py-aiger/README.md

 1. Q: How is Py-Aiger pronounced?
 A: Like "pie" + "grrr".
 2. Q: Why python?
 Aren't you worried about performance?!
 A: No. The goals of this library are ease of use and hackability.
 3. Q: No, I'm really concerned about performance!
 A: This library is not suited to implement logic solvers.
-For the creation and manipulation of circuits with many thousands of gates in between solver calls, the performance of more than enough.
+For everything else, such as the creation and manipulation of circuits with many thousands of gates in between solver calls, the library is really fast enough.
 4. Q: Where does the name come from?
 A: <a href="http://fmv.jku.at/aiger/">Aiger</a> is a popular circuit format.
 The format is used in <a href="http://fmv.jku.at/hwmcc17/">hardware model checking</a>, <a href="http://www.syntcomp.org/">synthesis</a>, and is supported by <a href="https://github.com/berkeley-abc/abc">ABC</a>.
 The name is a combination of AIG (standing for <a href="https://en.wikipedia.org/wiki/And-inverter_graph">And-Inverter-Graph</a>) and the austrian mountain <a href="https://en.wikipedia.org/wiki/Eiger">Eiger</a>.

 # Ecosystem